Cunard’s Queen Mary 2 Review : Everything you need to know about this cruiseship

-Welcome to my review of the Queen Mary 2.
-I really enjoyed this ship the food is delicious and the crew are amazing.
+I really enjoyed being on the Queen Mary 2 the food, the cabins, the entertainment and the crew are amazing.
 The ship was quite accessible for anyone will mobility limitations.

 About the Queen Mary 2